A birthday gift

-She, to whom family means everything, gave birth to a beautiful son over 32 years ago.
+She, to whom family means everything, gave birth to a beautiful son 35 years ago.

 And so, she had a new calling, a new focus of devotion, and she willingly, joyously, forgot herself once again to care for this precious gift.

 When he was not yet two years old, she, with a mother’s sharp instincts, noticed something wasn’t right.
-Alarmed, she called me, and we drove him to the doctor, who sent us to the ER, as we silently prayed that God would spare his life, take ours instead if a life was the only sacrifice that could save him.
+Alarmed, she called me, and we drove him to the doctor, who sent us to the ER, as we each silently prayed that God would spare his life, take ours instead if a life was the only sacrifice that could save him.